-The editor of the Karisma is nominated by the Student Council and approved by the President's Cabinet.
+The editor of the Karisma is selected by the Vice President for Student Development and the current year Editor and approved by the Student Council.
 She/he receives remuneration as stipulated below.
-In the production of the yearbook, she/he is directly responsible to the ASB President and then to the Student Council and is subject to the oversight of the Vice President for Student Development and the Faculty Advisor(s) as listed above.
+In the production of the yearbook, she/he is directly responsible to the ASB President and then to the Student Council and is subject to the oversight of the Vice President for Student Development.
 She/he is responsible for the supervision of the staff and all matters that relate to the production of the annual.